DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 We used the same approach to load the data into the tables of the Apache Hive data warehouse using a created database for our datasets.
 Data conversion to Hive files requires to enable the support for Hive in the Spark session configuration using the _enableHiveSupport_ function.
 Notably, we have used another approach for creating Hive tables and loading data into them.
 We use [HQL queries](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/Datasets/HiveQueriesLoading) rough the hive CLI to create tables and load data in the form of the three differnt Relational schemas.

+* Note that: we are on the process of replicating our work on the "WatDiv" benchmark dataset.

 ### Datasets
 -----
 The SP2Bench Benchmark is scalable benchmark, whichj means it comprise a data generator that enables generatring arbitrarly large RDF datasets.
 For our First Phase of this project (Centralized Experiments), we generated datasets with the sizes [100K, 1M, and 10M] triples.
 While, for the second phase (Distributed experiments), we scale up to larger datasets with the sizes [100M, 250M, and 500M] triples.

 |      | ST   |      |       |         | VP     |        |        |         | PT     |       |       |         |